Get insider access

 • Completely ineffective mopping system.

-The bObsweep Dustin is mediocre for cleaning low-pile carpet.
+The bObsweep Dustin performance on low-pile carpet is disappointing.
 It really struggles with most kinds of debris on this surface type, and it lacks a surface sensor that would allow it to automatically raise its suction power on carpeted floors.
 It also gets stuck pretty easily on rug tassels.
 However, it isn't without its upsides.
 Despite its relatively affordable price point, it feels pretty solidly built, and its self-emptying dock eases day-to-day maintenance.
 It also offers a relatively broad spread of automation features, allowing you to do things like set up no-go zones to keep it from entering areas where it would get stuck or knock something over.

 Pros